-To really figure out the costs that you’ll expect to incur, it’s a good exercise to see what each part of Original Medicare is and what exactly it covers.
+To figure out the costs you’ll expect to incur, and it’s a good exercise to see each part of Original Medicare and what it covers.

 Original Medicare refers to Part A and Part B. Here’s a quick breakdown of each:

 - Part A covers all of your inpatient care.
-This is your hospital visits and other care where you’d stay in a medical facility overnight.
+This part of Medicare is for your hospital visits and other care where you’d stay in a medical facility overnight.
 Here, we’re talking about emergency room visits mostly.

 - Part B is the other side of the spectrum.
-Known as outpatient care, this arm of Medicare makes sure your doctor visits, yearly checkups, medical supplies, and even flu shots.
+Medicare Part B is known as outpatient care.
+This arm of Medicare covers your doctor visits, yearly checkups, medical supplies, and even flu shots.

 What both parts of Original Medicare have in common are their eligibility requirements.
-There are some criteria to meet in order to receive benefits:
+There are some criteria to meet to receive benefits: